Amahi 10 OpenVPN App

 we clearly would need to add a feature to the platform to either escalate privileges to see this status (proper way? maybe via ps or the /proc file system) or somehow change permissions to 755 after each start of that process. maybe somehting in the .service file can take care of it. not sure.

-#3 Updated by bigfoot65 almost 4 years ago
+#3 Updated by bigfoot65 about 4 years ago

 - Modified the ExecStart line to add --writepid /run/openvpn/amahi.pid